rokob/rokob.github.com/_posts/2016-01-01-year-in-review.md

 okay to work some of those in, but whenever I tried to read things like that back to back, I was inevitably frustrated.
 Furthermore, I enjoy fiction, so I found that choosing non-fiction was even more of a delicate process.
-I really had to pick the write books and read them at the write time with enough cushion between them that I needed to keep from getting stuck.
+I really had to pick the right books and read them at the right time with enough cushion between them that I needed to keep from getting stuck.

 Aside from just reading this year, I also had a few slightly larger life